sscardapane/reprodl2021/README.md

 pip install SoundFile==0.10.3.post1
 ```

+&nbsp;

-## Instructions
+## Goal

 The aim of this exercise is to understand how to serve Pytorch model.
 In this way, every user can easily use a pre-trained code without the need of train once again from scratch and without to adapt the code for a simple evaluation on a test data sample.

+With these istructions we will see how to deploy model serving and how much is it simple to use for inference.

+&nbsp;

+## Instructions

 1. Add to the train.py script a line to save your model once it is trained.